 You might have a tube (catheter) into your bladder to drain urine.

-If you have your biopsy under general anaesthetic you are fully asleep during the whole procedure.
+Having your biopsy under general anaesthetic means you're fully asleep during the whole procedure.
 You won’t feel or hear anything.
 You might feel a bit drowsy or confused when you wake up.

 If you have your biopsy under local anaesthetic the doctor injects anaesthetic into the perineum.
 This numbs the area.